RahulNadkarni/vanilla-options/README.md

 - Consistency tests to verify mathematical properties of the Black-Scholes model
 - Monte Carlo comparisons to demonstrate convergence between simulation and formulas

-The project is modular- option types, pricing methods, and random number generators can be extended without modifying the core engine.
+The project is modular — option types, pricing methods, and random number generators can be extended without modifying the core engine.

 ---